7 Tips on How to Improve Your Accent in a Foreign Langauge

 But there’s nothing cooler than speaking with the tone, rhythm and pronunciation of a legit native speaker.

-The Perfectionist’s Guide to Improving Your Accent in a Foreign Language
+The Guide to Improving Your Accent in a Foreign Language

-The most important skill you have to master in order to improve your accent is listening.
+The most important skill you have to master to improve your accent when learning a new language is listening.

 Careful listening will help you get the language “in your ear.”